zowe/docs-site/docs/user-guide/initialize-zos-system.md

 # Initializing the z/OS system with `zwe init`

-After you install the Zowe runtime, you must initialize Zowe with proper security configurations and complete some configurations before you can start it.
-To do this, you run the `zwe init` command.
+After you install the Zowe runtime, it is necessary to initialize Zowe with proper security configurations and complete some configurations before you can start Zowe.
+To simlify this configuration process, one option is to run the `zwe init` command.
 This step is common for installing and configuring Zowe from either a convenience build or from an SMP/E build.

+**Required roles:** system programmer, security administrator

 ## About the `zwe init` command